 Previously, the success of your business relied mainly on your own work and effort.
-Now, the continued success and growth of your business will rely on the combined efforts of an entire team which you must lead.
+Now, the continued success and growth of your business will rely on the combined efforts of an entire team that you must lead.
 While some of the traits that served you well as an entrepreneur will continue to serve you as a leader, there are also traits you will need to focus on and develop.

 The first step to becoming an effective leader is intently focusing on your own self-awareness.
 Self-awareness allows you to assess your own strengths and weaknesses.
 It is only through this practice that you can truly identify what skills you have already mastered and what traits you may need to develop.

 As an entrepreneur, you tend to just put your head down and work.
 However, being a good leader will often require you to make time for contemplation before acting.
 This contemplation time should make introspection and personal reflection a priority in order to increase your self-awareness.

 Part of the reason self-awareness is so important in leadership is because it makes it easier to influence others.
 Self-awareness allows you to understand how others are going to perceive you and to then manage that perception.
 As an entrepreneur, you undoubtedly had to influence outside parties such as partners, vendors, and perhaps even lenders or investors.
 However, it’s different when you are trying to influence a team for which you are solely in charge.